anaemepe/bike-Brussels-process/README.md

 I timidly attempted to add some animations but quickly understood it was going to take much more time than what I had available.

-I'm all good with minimalism, but the visual elements of this project, which is one of the aspects I wanted to explore in this assignment, can be further developed.
+While the minimalistic style is intentional, the visual elements, one of the aspects I wanted to explore in this assignment, can be further developed.
+The data analysis also leaves room for further exploration, that could be complemented with the views of authorities and people impacted by bike theft.

+All in all, I regard this project as a prototype or a foundation to build upon.